MaximeSchuybroeck/ARQSOFT_August/Docs/Architecture_files/Phase_2/report.md

 ### Database Strategy
 - Each service manages its own database (PostgreSQL, H2, etc.)
+- Polyglot persistence: PostgreSQL for books/lendings, H2 for lightweight services, and potential use of different DBMS as needed.

+### Messaging & Events
+For inter-service communication, we adopted **RabbitMQ (AMQP)** as our message broker.
+We defined a topic exchange lending.exchange and emit domain events whenever key actions occur in the lending domain.

+For example:
+- When a book is borrowed, the lending service publishes an event with routing key lending.book-lent.
+- When a book is returned (possibly with a positive or negative recommendation), an event with routing key lending.book-returned is sent.

+These **domain events** represent facts that have already occurred.
+Other services subscribe to them via RabbitMQ.
+The **reporting service**, for instance, listens for lending.book-lent events to update its projection tables.
+This decouples write-side logic from read-side analytics, and allows additional services to join the flow without impacting the core lending process.

+## Saga pattern
+The system incorporates the **Saga pattern** in a lightweight, **choreography-based form**.
+Each local transaction (such as lending or returning a book) completes inside the lending service and then publishes an event.
+Other services react to these events, effectively participating in a distributed transaction through event choreography.

+At this stage, no central orchestrator is used (so this is not orchestration-based).
+Instead, the flow is driven by events: for example, the reporting service updates its read models whenever it receives a book-lent event, while future extensions (such as reader penalties or book availability checks) could be added as new subscribers.
+This design favors loose coupling and extensibility.
+Should stricter sequencing across multiple services be required in the future, the architecture can evolve toward orchestration.

 ### Authentication (IAM)
 - Dedicated **auth-service** using OAuth2 login via **Google** and **Facebook**